valchkou/cassandra-driver-mapping/README.md

 The features provided by the module include:

 - Object Mapper
-  	* Get entity from Cassandra.
-  	* Save entity to Cassandra.
+  	* Get, Save, Delete entity.
 (Synchronous and Asynchronous).
   	* Update individual value.
-(Synchronous and Asynchronous).
-	* Delete entity from Cassandra.
 (Synchronous and Asynchronous).
 	* Batch Save/Delete.
 (Synchronous and Asynchronous).
 	* Run and Map custom Queries and ResultSets.
 	* Versioning and Optimistic Concurrency control.